Rhenock Assembly constituency

 Rhenock is one of the 32 Legislative Assembly constituencies of Sikkim state in India.
 It is part of Pakyong district.
+Chief minister of state represents this constituency.

 It is composed of the following Revenue Blocks: Sajong of Gangtok Sub-Division; Pachak, Kamarey Bhasmey, East Pendam, Dikling, Amba, Tshalumthang, Pacheykhani(Dikling), Losing, Pacheykhani(Losing), Taza, Tarpin and Rhenock in Pakyong Sub-Division.